odoo/odoo/doc/reference/cmdline.rst

 .. option:: --auto-reload

-    enable auto-reloading of python files to apply code changes without having to restart the server
+    enable auto-reloading of python files and xml files without having to restart the server

 Configuration file
 ==================